 The West Norfolk Artists Association was set up in October 2000 to promote visual art from this area of Norfolk.
-Now entering its second decade, the WNAA membership numbers around 120 and is open to artists of all abilities, from professionals to students.
+Now well into its second decade, the WNAA membership numbers around 120 and is open to artists of all abilities, from professionals to students.
 We embrace all forms of the visual arts, and our members include painters, printers, photographers, cartoonists, sculptors, potters, installation artists, and those working with textiles and jewellery.
 You can see some of our members' work in the slideshow on the right.
 The WNAA is run on a voluntary basis by a committee of approximately ten members, currently chaired by Mrs. Kit Price Moss.

 A networking group